Host: Wayne Cox

 Although the last first-run episode (which saw Wayne bringing the entire staff onstage at the end to say goodbye) aired in March of 1990, a number of stations continued to show reruns until September; these were from the first (Canadian-only) season.

-Three years after its cancellation, USA aired reruns of "Talk About" as part of its afternoon lineup for the last half of 1993.Announcer Dean Hill has been a well-known Vancouver radio personality since the mid-70s and currently serves as half the midday team of "Dean and Hatch" on CFMI-FM (Rock 101).
+Three years after its cancellation, USA aired reruns of "Talk About" as part of its afternoon lineup for the last half of 1993, as did the Canadian-based GameTV from 2011 to 2015.Announcer Dean Hill has been a well-known Vancouver radio personality since the mid-70s and currently serves as half the midday team of "Dean and Hatch" on CFMI-FM (Rock 101).